fuxs/aepctl/doc/sr.md

 # Get Resource

-The command `get RESOURCE` returns a resource by ID and uses the following pattern:
+The command `get RESOURCE` returns a resource by `RESOURCE_ID` and uses the following pattern:

 ```terminal
 aepctl get RESOURCE RESOURCE_ID